saltyERROR/groupy/README.md

 ﻿# groupy
 ### summary
-simple and readable language for programming still under design stage
+simple and friendly language for programming.
+still under design stage.

+### policy
+1. simple
+groupy express essence of coding.
+2. friendly
+you can use some modes for your purpose.

 ### requirement
-jdk and groupy
+jdk
-jdk can be available : https://download.java.net/java/GA/jdk11/13/GPL/openjdk-11.0.1_windows-x64_bin.zip
+jdk can be available on this site : https://www.java.com/ja/.

 ### contents
-pcs : processor of groupy
-rtm : runtime system of groupy
-bin : binary files
-res : resources
+compiler     (in package, "compiler")
+runtime      (in package, "runtime")
+library      (in package, "library")
+.batch files (in directory, "binary")
+.xml files   (in directory, "resource")

 ### usage
 1. download groupy.
 2. write sourses in groupy and save it in "pcs\lib\[work-space]" as .txt file.
    [work-space] : the name of your work-space directory
 3. call "bin¥groupy.bat".

 ### grammar
 declare and initialize variables
 :: v = 2
 declare functions
 :: f v -> v+3
 or
 :: f v -> ${5*,disp} v
-$ means composite functions
+"$" means composite functions